TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -NewName
-Use -NewName to update the name of the BloxOne Host
+Use -NewName to update the name of the NIOS-X Host

 ```yaml
 Type: String